 Beit Shearim National Park – Full Visitors Guide

-Beit Shearim National Park is an archaeological site of an ancient Jewish town.
-It is a world-famous Jewish cemetery of the Mishnaic era.
+Beit Shearim National Park is an archaeological site of an ancient Jewish town and a world-famous Jewish cemetery from the Mishnaic era.

 This national park is not big (it is growing as they uncover new parts), and you can cover it in several hours.
 But the incredible thing is that most of the city (actually the graveyard) is underground (there are many human-made tunnels).
 Therefore, it is the perfect place for hot days.